RSS3-Network/Mastodon-Instance-Kit/README.md

 # Mastodon Instance Kit for RSS3 Node Integration

-This repository provides tools to help you obtain a valid Mastodon endpoint (`mastodon_instance_external_ip:port`) for node deployment with a Mastodon worker at the [RSS3 Explorer](https://explorer.rss3.io/).
+This repository provides tools to help you obtain a valid Mastodon endpoint for node deployment with a Mastodon worker at the [RSS3 Explorer](https://explorer.rss3.io/).

 ## Two Options to Obtain Valid Mastodon Endpoints